zeroknowledgediscovery/Cynet/README.rst

               reverse (boolean): return in ascending order (True) or descending (False) order
-              store (string): name of file to store selection json
+              store (string): name of file to store selection json high (float): higher cutoff
+              equal (float): choose models with selection values equal to the given value
+              low (float): lower cutoff
+              inplace (bool): update models if true
           Output -
               (dictionary): top n models as ranked by var in ascending/descending order

+      setVarname(self):
+          Utilities for storing and manipulating XPFSA models inferred by XGenESeSS

+          Extracts the varname for src and tgt of each model and stores under src_var and tgt_var keys of each model;

+          No I/O

       to_json(outFile)